Optimise processes with digital onboarding

 Make the onboarding process transparent and automate it

-Onboarding consists of a large number of tasks, some of them small, for both the new employees and the managers.
+Onboarding consists of a large number of sometimes small tasks, both for the new employees and those responsible.
 In addition, a large number of different people are involved in the individual onboarding phases.
-Which tasks have already been completed, which are still outstanding?
+Which tasks have already been completed, which are still open?
 Who is currently responsible?
-Onboarding software and apps are helpful for keeping track of the current status of onboarding.
+Onboarding software and apps are helpful in keeping track of the current status of onboarding.

 Make important information available at all times